hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 verifier]] SHOULD validate that the presentation satisfies the business requirements for which the presentation was provided.

+In reading this section, the term `attribute` is used in two ways, and readers should be aware of the context of each use.
+A presentation request has **requested attributes that are to be included in the presentation provided from the [[ref: holder]].
+Those requested attributes in turn reference **attribute names and values** from source verifiable credentials held by the [[ref: holder]].

 The [[ref: presentation request]] is created by the [[ref: verifier]] in JSON format, as follows:

 ```json